Anna Lewis

 Anna Lewis (1885–1961) was a noted teacher, historian and writer, who specialized in American history, and particularly the history of the Southwest.
-Born in what was then Indian Territory to a family of mixed Choctaw and European ancestry, she earned doctoral degrees from University of California, Berkeley (1915) and University of Oklahoma (1930).
+A Choctaw Nation citizen born in what was then Indian Territory to a family of mixed Choctaw and European ancestry, she earned doctoral degrees from University of California, Berkeley (1915) and University of Oklahoma (1930).
 She was the first woman to receive a Ph.
 D. at the University of Oklahoma.
 Lewis spent her educational career at the Oklahoma College for Women (now the University of Science and Arts of Oklahoma (USAO)).
 She wrote two books and numerous articles for publications in her area of interest before retiring in 1956 to a home she had built in southern Oklahoma (the former Choctaw Nation before Oklahoma became a state).
 She died in 1961.

 Early life and education

 Lewis was born on October 25, 1885, near the town of Cameron in the Choctaw Nation, Indian Territory.
+A citizen of the Choctaw Nation of Oklahoma, she was listed on the Dawes Rolls as 1/32nd Choctaw by Blood.
 Of mixed Choctaw and European ancestry, her parents were William Ainsworth Lewis and Betty Ann (née Moore).
 She was the fourth of ten children, three of whom died in childhood.
 She got her first education in what were known as "subscription schools" and from private teachers at home.
 Her higher education began at the Tuskahoma Female Institute in 1900.
 She then went to Mary Connor Junior College in Paris, Texas.
 She returned to Indian Territory and, after attending a summer at the normal school of Jones Academy, near Hartshorne, began a career as a teacher in the Bokchito and Durant public schools.
 After a few years, she enrolled in the University of California, Berkeley (UCB), earning a Bachelor of Arts degree in 1915.
 Continuing at UCB), she earned a Master of Arts degree in 1918 with the thesis, History of the Cattle Industry in Oklahoma, 1866-1893.